Automattic/eslint-plugin-wpcalypso/docs/rules/redux-no-bound-selectors.md

-# Disallow function binding and instantiation within `mapStateToProps`
+# Disallow creation of selectors bound to Redux state

 Disallows the anti-pattern of creating functions within the function that gets passed as the first argument to `react-redux#connect`, _aka_ within `mapStateToProps`.
 See [`wp-calypso#14024`](https://github.com/Automattic/wp-calypso/issues/14024) for details.
+The title of this document mentions selectors because their appearance is what originated this rule, but all functions apply.

 ## Rule details